Suriname entry requirements for Netherlands passport holders

 Frequently asked questions

 Yes.
 All Dutch citizens need a visa to enter Suriname.
 There is no visa-on-arrival or visa waiver.
-Apply before you travel.
+Apply for an e-visa before you travel.

-Typically 1–3 weeks, but it can vary.
-Apply at least a month before your trip to be safe.
+Typically a few business days, but it can vary.
+Apply at least 2 weeks before your trip to be safe.

 Usually up to 90 days per entry.
 The exact duration is stamped at immigration.
 Extensions are possible but not guaranteed.